-But unless you're bumping out your kitchen--adding a legitimate addition--you're not really adding space; instead, you're making better use of the existing space.
+But unless you're bumping out your kitchen or adding a full-size addition, you're not really adding space.
+Instead, you're making better use of the existing space.
 A home kitchen pantry is one of the best ways to maximize space.

-Because home kitchen pantries are often enclosed, they work well for storage of some perishable food such as potatoes and other root vegetables.
+Because home kitchen pantries are often enclosed, they even work well for the storage of some perishable food such as potatoes, onions, and other root vegetables.
 Larger kitchen pantries sometimes double as storage spaces for plates, stemware, glassware, and china.

 Types of Home Kitchen Pantries